-NEW DELHI: In a significant order, Supreme Court today recalled its controversial judgement scrapping single common entrance test (NEET) for admission to MBBS, BDS and PG courses in all medical colleges, saying it was delivered by a majority verdict without any discussion among members of the bench headed by then Chief Justice of India Altamas Kabir on the day of his retirement.
+NEW DELHI: In a significant order, Supreme Court today recalled its controversial judgement scrapping single common entrance test for admission to MBBS, BDS and PG courses in all medical colleges, delivered by then Chief Justice of India Altamas Kabir on the day of his retirement.

 The recall of 2:1 majority verdict of July 18, 2013, on the ground that it was delivered without any discussion among members of the bench, restores the 2011 notification on the National Eligibility-cum-Entrance Test (NEET) for common entrance examination, which was quashed.

 "The NEET regulations are restored and MCI (Medical Council of India) can conduct the examinations pending the fresh judgement," sources in the Union Health Ministry said about the implication of the order delivered by a five-judge Constitution Bench headed by Justice A R Dave.

 The MCI counsel also said the 2011 notification has been "revived" but the call has to be taken by the Centre and MCI on how it will proceed with the medical enterances scheduled in May for the current academic year.

 The entrance tests as per the 2011 notification were conducted by the Central Board of Secondary Education (CBSE) for MMBS and National Board of Examination was entrusted for PG courses.